Apoorve8055/Smart-Style-Co/README.md

 ## License

 The project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as you see fit.

+---

+**Disclaimer:** This project is a fictional representation and not associated with any real-world company or service.
+The information provided here is for demonstration purposes only and does not constitute t o any ecommerce site.